-- (a) Building site not required: Notwithstanding the provisions of section 7-9-126 7-9-TBD, the parcel of land on which a temporary real estate office is established is not required to be a building site provided the parcel is precisely described. - (b) Type of permit required: The proposed real estate office may be permitted subject to the approval of a Site Development Permit per section 7-9-150 7-9-TBD. - 1.
-The Site Development Permit may include a phasing plan to address parking and pedestrian access during the future build out phase of models or sales offices. - A Changed Plan may be required if there are any future changes to the phasing plan that directly affect the build out of models, sales offices, accessibility or required parking lot, and/or affect safety, including but not limited to traffic and pedestrian safety. - (c) Permitted structures and facilities: The following structures and facilities are permitted in conjunction with the establishment of a temporary real estate office in conformance with an approved site development permit or use permit: - (1) Model homes in compliance with the zoning regulations applicable to the properties that are being sold. - (2) Garages, attached and detached, in compliance with the zoning regulations applicable to the properties that are being sold. - (3) Temporary sales office buildings, or commercial coach. - (4) Accessory buildings and structures in compliance with the zoning regulations applicable to the properties that are being sold. - (5) Recreational facilities that will shall be a permanent portion of the subdivision in compliance with the zoning regulations applicable to the properties that are being sold. - (6) Permanent streets and driveways that will shall be part of the subdivision after the abandonment of the real estate office use. - (7) Temporary children's playgrounds. - (8) Temporary and permanent fencing, walks and structural amenities. - (9) Temporary vehicle parking and maneuvering areas to provide off-street parking as necessary for employees and guests. - (10) Temporary vehicular accessways.
+- (a) Building site not required: Notwithstanding the provisions of section 7-9-126 7-9-TBD, the parcel of land on which a temporary real estate office is established is not required to be a building site provided the parcel is precisely described. - (b) Type of permit required: The proposed real estate office may be permitted subject to the approval of a site development permit per section 7-9-150 7-9-TBD.

-- (d) Requirements for approval: Any approving action shall include those conditions and requirements deemed to be necessary or advisable to protect the public safety and the general welfare and adequate guarantees that the structures and facilities will shall be removed or made consistent with applicable zoning regulations within ninety (90) days after the expiration of the permit.
-In addition to those findings required for the approval of an application, any approving action for a temporary real estate office shall also include the following findings: - (1) The access, parking and circulation facilities will shall not result in excess traffic congestion or traffic safety hazards. - (2) The operation of the real estate office and associated activities will shall not conflict with adjacent and nearby residential uses. - (3) Signs: Signs in connection with the uses permitted above shall be permitted subject to the requirements of sec.
-7-9-TBD within a tract on the following conditions: - (4) The sign copy shall be limited to matters relating to the tract within which the signs are located. - (5) Such signs shall have a time limit of existence concurrent with the use of the permitted temporary offices. - (6) Signs up to sixty-four (64) square feet maximum in area are permitted at each street entrance. - (7) Additional signage, exclusive of (3) above, is allowed but shall not exceed a total of one hundred (100) square feet in area.
+- (c) Permitted structures and facilities: The following structures and facilities are permitted in conjunction with the establishment of a temporary real estate office in conformance with an approved site development permit or use permit: - (1) Model homes in compliance with the zoning regulations Zoning Code applicable to the properties that are being sold. - (2) Garages, attached and detached, in compliance with the zoning regulations Zoning Code applicable to the properties that are being sold. - (3) Temporary sales office buildings, or commercial coach. - (4) Accessory buildings and structures in compliance with the zoning regulations Zoning Code applicable to the properties that are being sold. - (5) Recreational facilities that will shall be a permanent portion of the subdivision in compliance with the zoning regulations Zoning Code applicable to the properties that are being sold. - (6) Permanent streets and driveways that will shall be part of the subdivision after the abandonment of the real estate office use. - (7) Temporary children's playgrounds. - (8) Temporary and permanent fencing, walks and structural amenities. - (9) (Temporary vehicle parking and maneuvering areas to provide off-street parking as necessary for employees and guests. - (10) Temporary vehicular accessways. - (d) Requirements for approval: Any approving action shall include those conditions and requirements deemed to be necessary or advisable to protect the public safety and the general welfare and adequate guarantees that the structures and facilities will shall be removed or made consistent with applicable zoning regulations Zoning Code within ninety (90) days after the expiration of the permit.
+In addition to those findings required for the approval of an application, any approving action for a temporary real estate office shall also include the following findings: - (1) The access, parking and circulation facilities will shall not result in excess traffic congestion or traffic safety hazards. - (2) The operation of the real estate office and associated activities will shall not conflict with adjacent and nearby residential uses. - (e) Signs: Signs in connection with the uses permitted above shall be permitted-subject to the requirements of section 7-9-TBD Signs. within a tract on the following conditions: - (1) The sign copy shall be limited to matters relating to the tract within which the signs are located. - (2) Such signs shall have a time limit of existence concurrent with the use of the permitted temporary offices.

+- (3) Signs up to sixty four (64) square feet maximum in area are permitted at each street entrance. - (4) Additional signage, exclusive of (3) above, is allowed but shall not exceed a total of one hundred (100) square feet in area.

 Sec.
-7-9-117.8. - 7-9-136.8 Christmas tree sales facility 7-9-136.10 Halloween pumpkin sales facility Seasonal product sales.
+7-9-117.8.
+7-9-136.8 Christmas tree sales facility 7-9-136.10 Halloween pumpkin sales facility Seasonal product sales